 Here are the metrics to track if your goal is to build brand awareness:

-- Impressions: This tells you how many people saw your ad.
-You can bid higher to increase impressions.
+• Impressions: This tells you how many people saw your ad, even if they didn’t click.

-- Conversion rate: This tells us how often a person has taken action after clicking your ad.
-This could be signups, downloads, or purchases.
+• Conversion rate: This tells us how often a person has taken action after clicking your ad.
+This could be lead gen forms like signups, downloads, or purchases.

-- Cost per conversion: Your goal is to get the cost per conversion as low as possible to maintain profitability.
+• Cost per conversion: How much it costs (on average) to acquire a lead.
+Your goal is to get the cost per conversion as low as possible to maintain profitability.

 LinkedIn advertising specifications to know

-As with any type of ad format, LinkedIn text ads have specifications you need to follow when running your ad for the platform.
-Here are the LinkedIn text ad specs you need to know:
+As with any type of ad format, LinkedIn Text Ads have specifications you need to follow when running your ad on the platform.
+Here are the LinkedIn Text Ads specs you need to know:

 Design recommendations